jlelong/LaTeX-Workshop-wiki/Compile.md

   }
 ```

-You can also override PATH environment variable.
+You can also override the PATH environment variable.
+Notice that, in the property, only placeholders, e.g., `%DIR%`, take effect, and other variables, e.g., `$PATH`, are **not** expanded.

 To include a tool in a recipe, the tool's `name` should be included in the recipe's `tools` list.